foundriesio/docs/source/tutorial/installation.rst

 - Install the base system onto your device, connect it to the network, and connect to its console.

-- Run the nginx web server in a container on the device, demonstrating application deployment.
+- Run a web server in a container on the device, demonstrating application deployment.

 .. important::